WAD file format

 Hashed paths are all in lowercase.
 They usually use letters, digits and characters from ._-/.
 Rare occurrences also use spaces and @.

-List of reversed hashes are available on CDTB:
+List of reversed hashes are available in Data repository.

 Entry duplication